yhcfu/WidevineProxy2/README.md

 + Click the `+` button to expand the section to reveal the PSSH and keys.

 ## FAQ

-> Is Manifest detection possible?

-No, the extension works with Manifest V3, which does not have access to the webRequest API.

 > What if I'm unable to get the keys?

 This automatically means that the license server is blocking your CDM and that you either need a CDM from a physical device, a ChromeCDM, or an L1 Android CDM.
 Don't ask where you can get these